START: Port Townsend

 5:00 AM – Official race start and associated unofficial goings-on.
 Here is a shot of the start line location.

 (Allegedly there’s a community skinny dip…)

 If you are interested in coming to town for the start- here’s some info on where to stay.

 Victoria is a bit of the old Empire in that pinkies up, stiff upper lip, tweed and a Gin and Tonic sort of way combined with that frontier spirit of beaver pelts, red serge of the Mounties, and socialized medicine.
 In short: Canada at its best.

 As the Canadian stop on the R2AK tour, Victoria’s Inner Harbor will welcome racers as they finish the first stage of the race.

 …and they can throw a party.

-Join us as we welcome racers across the first finish line on June 8th and 9th, celebrate with them individually and stay for the party to celebrate with them as a group.
+Join us as we welcome racers to Canada on June 9 and 10, celebrate with them individually and stay for the party to celebrate with them as a group.